decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 myTransform.position = new Vector3(5, 1, 5)
 ```

-When setting the value of the position with an object, you can either use a `Vector3` object, or any other object with _x_, _y_ and _z_ fields.
+> Note: When setting the value of the position with an object, you can either use a `Vector3` object, or any other object with _x_, _y_ and _z_ fields.

+When setting a position, keep the following considerations in mind:

+- `x:0, y:0, z:0` refers to the _South-East_ corner of the scene's base parcel, at ground level.

-> Tip: When previewing a scene locally, a compass appears in the (0,0,0) point of the scene with labels for each axis as reference.
+  > Tip: When viewing a scene preview, a compass appears in the (0,0,0) point of the scene with labels for each axis as reference.

+  > Note: You can change the base parcel of a scene by editing the `base` attribute of _scene.json_.

+- If an entity is a child of another, then `x:0, y:0, z:0` refers to the center of its parent entity, wherever it is in the scene.

+- By default, coordinates are measured in _meters_.

+  > Note: If you're positioning a child of a parent entity that has a scale that's different from 1, the position vector is scaled accordingly.

+- Every entity in your scene must be positioned within the bounds of the parcels it occupies at all times.
+If an entity leaves these boundaries, it will raise an error.

+  > Note: When viewing a scene in preview mode, entities that are out of bounds are highlighted in _red_.

+- Your scene is also limited in height.
+The more parcels that make up the scene, the higher you're allowed to build.
+See [scene limitations]() for more details.

 ## Rotation